Perchloric acid

 Perchloric acid is a mineral acid with the formula HClO4.
+It is an oxoacid of chlorine.
 Usually found as an aqueous solution, this colorless compound is a stronger acid than sulfuric acid, nitric acid and hydrochloric acid.
 It is a powerful oxidizer when hot, but aqueous solutions up to approximately 70% by weight at room temperature are generally safe, only showing strong acid features and no oxidizing properties.
 Perchloric acid is useful for preparing perchlorate salts, especially ammonium perchlorate, an important rocket fuel component.
 Perchloric acid is dangerously corrosive and readily forms potentially explosive mixtures.

 History

-Perchloric acid was first synthesized (together with potassium perchlorate) by Austrian chemist Friedrich von Stadion and called "oxygenated chloric acid" in mid-1810s; French pharmacist Georges-Simon Serullas introduced the modern designation along with discovering its solid monohydrate (which he, however, mistook for an anhydride).
+Perchloric acid was first synthesized (together with potassium perchlorate) by Austrian chemist Friedrich von Stadion and called "oxygenated chloric acid" in the mid-1810s.
+French pharmacist Georges-Simon Serullas introduced the modern designation along with discovering its solid monohydrate, which he mistook for an anhydride.
+Berzelius produced dilute perchloric acid by electrolysis of chloric acid.
+In the late 1800s, German and Swedish workers commercialized the electrolysis.

 Production

-Perchloric acid is produced industrially by two routes.
-The traditional method exploits the high aqueous solubility of sodium perchlorate (209 g/100 mL of water at room temperature).
+Aqueous perchloric acid is produced industrially by two routes.
+The traditional method exploits the high aqueous solubility of sodium perchlorate (209 g/100 ml of water at room temperature).
 Treatment of such solutions with hydrochloric acid gives perchloric acid, precipitating solid sodium chloride: